-What is likely to happen with planning enforcemenat action
+What is likely to happen with planning enforcement action?

-The process often starts with the Local Planning Authority serving a Planning Contravention Notice to find out more information about the development and who owns this land.
-This may then be followed by the service of an enforcement notice.
-An enforcement notice will set out the alleged breach of planning control; the works that you need to complete in order to remedy the breach; and the timescale in which you need to complete the works.
-Failure to comply with an enforcement notice is a criminal offence and so it is important to take early advice if you receive an enforcement notice.
-There is a right of appeal against the notice.
+The process often starts with the local planning authority serving a planning contravention notice to find out more information about the development and who owns this land.
+This may then be followed by the service of an enforcement or breach of condition notice.
+The notice will set out the alleged breach of planning control, what you need to do to remedy the breach; and the timescale within which this must be done.